Alex-Holzer/Code_Snippets/get_first_values.md

                   These can include options like 'header', 'inferSchema', etc.

     Returns:
-        pyspark.sql.DataFrame: A DataFrame containing the combined data from all CSV files.
+        pyspark.sql.DataFrame: A DataFrame containing the combined data from all CSV files, with an additional 'source_file' column.

     Raises:
         ValueError: If no files with the specified extension are found in the given path.